weynandk/info_threefold/src/token/tft_101/token_issuance_economy.md

 ### Utility Driven

-“Utility” driven means that ThreeFold Tokens can be used to buy and sell the internet capacity and/or products and services on the ThreeFold Network.
+“Utility” driven means that ThreeFold Tokens can be used to buy and sell the internet capacity and/or products and services on the ThreeFold Grid.
 In this way, the token’s value is supported by the economy of services.

 The community will have access to all metrics of the ThreeFold Grid required to determine its economic value.